rbiggs/chocolatechip/README.markdown

 ---
-title: ChocolateChip - A Compact JavaScript Framework for Mobile Webkit
+ChocolateChip - A Compact JavaScript Framework for Mobile Webkit
 ---

-#ChocolateChip.js - A Compact JavaScript Framework for Mobile Webkit

 ChocolateChip is a jQuery-like framework.
 It retains its small size by avoiding desktop and legacy browser support, choosing to support the latest standards in modern mobile browsers using Webkit.